Why Traders Are Leaving Thinkorswim in 2026

 The data depth goes well beyond what thinkorswim provides.
 Company fundamentals include income statements, balance sheets, cash flow history, and analyst price targets.
 Options flow shows institutional activity by expiration and strike.
 Insider trading data from SEC filings reveals when executives are buying and selling.
 The superinvestor tracker shows portfolio moves from major fund managers.
 Thinkorswim has some fundamentals, but nothing matching this breadth in a single panel.

-The free tier covers stocks, crypto, forex (40+ pairs), and spot metals — no credit card, no brokerage account, no Java install.
-Premium is $14.99/mo and Pro (unlimited everything) is $29.99/mo, both meaningfully cheaper than the pro charting platforms in this comparison.
+The free tier covers stocks, crypto, forex (40+ pairs), and spot metals — no brokerage account, no Java install.
+Premium is $9.99/mo and Pro (unlimited everything) is $29.99/mo, both meaningfully cheaper than the pro charting platforms in this comparison.

 2. Sterling Trader Pro — Best Veteran Day-Trader Workstation